-There were no non-audit-related fees billed to the Company by Holtz in 2012 or 2011.
+There were no non-audit-related fees billed to the Company by Baker in 2013 or 2012.

 Pre-approval Policies for Audit Services

 Engagement of accounting services by the Company is not made pursuant to any pre-approval policies or procedures.
 The Company believes that its accounting firm is independent because all of its engagements by the Company are approved by the Company's Audit Committee prior to any such engagement.